icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 the interior of the heated windshield will be protected against frost and provision will have been made for some vision through the windshield when flying in rain.
-The existing practice of making the air plane windshield retractable or removable by the pilot may become unnecessary if adequate protection against loss of vision due to rain or ice can be provided.
+The existing practice of making the airplane windshield retractable or removable by the pilot may become unnecessary if adequate protection against loss of vision due to rain or ice can be provided.